Bringing Home an Adopted Cat: The First Month

 Pick a small room with a door that closes.
 A spare bedroom, a home office, or even a large bathroom works better than the biggest room in the house.
 Small feels contained, and a cat can build a scent map of a small space faster than a sprawling one.
 Living rooms are harder to make sense of and offer more places to wedge into that you can’t reach.

-Put all her supplies in the room — litter box in one corner, food and water on the other side of the room, hiding spot somewhere she can see the door without being exposed.
-If you can raise the hiding spot a bit, even just putting a cat bed on a low shelf, do — height adds a sense of safety for most cats.
+Put all her supplies in the room.
+Litter box in one corner, food and water on the other side of the room, hiding spot somewhere she can see the door without being exposed.
+If you can raise the hiding spot a bit, even just putting a cat bed on a low shelf, do.
+Height adds a sense of safety for most cats.
 Dim the lights.
 Draw the curtains partway.
 Check for any gap she could wedge into that you couldn’t retrieve her from (behind a dresser, inside a box spring, under a built-in cabinet) and block it before she arrives.

-Before she arrives, walk the safe room and the rest of the house for the obvious hazards.
-Tuck away loose cords, close off gaps where a scared cat could disappear and be hard to retrieve, check that window screens are intact, and remove toxic plants and foods from any counter or shelf she might eventually reach.
+• Toxic plants and foods.
+Remove toxic plants and foods from any counter or shelf she might eventually reach.
 Lilies in particular are severely toxic to cats and should be out of the house entirely, not just out of reach.

 Update the microchip and add a collar

-This is the single most overlooked pre-arrival task and the one with the highest stakes.
-Newly adopted cats escape.
-A shelter-bonded cat who bolts through an open door in week one doesn’t know where she is, doesn’t know the sound of your voice, and has no idea how to get back.
-Lost cats also fare worse than lost dogs: one US survey found that of cats reported missing, only about 74% were recovered, and of the cats recovered, only 2% were found via a collar or ID tag.
-A separate study in Ohio tracked 138 lost cats and found only 53% were ever recovered, with only 19% wearing any form of identification at the time.
+Lost cats fare worse than lost dogs.
+One US survey found that of cats reported missing, only about 74% were recovered, and of the cats recovered, only 2% were found via a collar or ID tag.
+A separate study followed 138 lost cats and found only 53% were ever recovered, with only 19% wearing any form of identification at the time of loss.

 Before the cat comes home: